barrygear/jabali-sdk/presentation/01 - outline.md

 When editing a object, i.e. moving it, renaming it, changing textures, etc an object lock would be placed first to prevent other users from changing it.

+For example:

+1. On MouseDown/KeyDown
+    * Single user behavior doesn't require server interaction during mouse or key down
+    * If multi-user functionality in implemented, set OptimisticLock on objectId.
+If not available, notify user
+2. On MouseUp/KeyUp
+    * Client calls updateObject to set position/name/values/etc
+    * If multi-user functionality in implemented, check OptimisticLock for locking/object version collision

 ### Example Shell Session

 ```bash